 - Although student will rely only on retained knowledge and do not have to study for the exam, it is useful to provide learners with the topic and subject areas covered on the exam.

 - If you are utilizing Peregrine’s knowledge-based assessments, you can review the content within the Learner Assessment Report.
 This report provides a comprehensive overview of the purpose of programmatic assessment and the benefit it provides to the learner.
 Also, learners receive a complete guide to making the most of their assessment report, including an overview of the report and a glossary of terms.
+Most importantly, the Learner Assessment Report provides students with a tool they can use for their professional portfolios after they graduate.

 Download the Learner Assessment Report Quick Guide →